E Pluribus Wiggum: Controversy

 In an unprecedented decision, Fox decided not to air the episode in Hispanic America.
 In an e-mail sent later to the media, the network said that this decision was based on "the possibility that the episode would contribute to reopen wounds very painful to Argentina".
 The Federal Broadcasting Committee made it clear that the episode was not aired in Argentina by Fox's own choice.
-Nevertheless, some national TV networks in the region (such as Caracol in Colombia, Canal 13 in Chile, Televen in Venezuela and TV Azteca in Mexico) have aired the episode.
-Finally, on February 19, 2013, Telefe broadcast the episode dubbed in Argentina.

-FOX Latin America finally aired the episode for the first time on September 6, 2016 after 8 years of censorship, due to the end of Kirchnerism in Argentina and the HD remaster of the episodes.